-Using a Remote Commander (either the one supplied, or another of your choice) reduces the camera shake and continues the exposure without pressing and holding the shutter button.
+Using a Remote Commander (sold separately) reduces the camera shake and continues the exposure without pressing and holding the shutter button.

-- When using a tripod, turn off the SteadyShot function. - The longer the exposure time, the more outstanding the noise on the image. - After shooting, noise reduction (Long exp.NR) will be done for the same amount of time that the shutter was open.
+- · When using a tripod, turn off the SteadyShot function. - The longer the exposure time, the more outstanding the noise on the image. - After shooting, noise reduction (Long exp.NR) will be done for the same amount of time that the shutter was open.
 You cannot do any further shooting during the reduction.